Easy-to-use and fast preplanning and contouring tools for cranial segmentation, image fusion and volumetric outlining.

 When developing our latest software, we took the quality of positioning, dosimetry and the plan into account.
 All this lead to the creation of indication-specific Elements Cranial SRS, which thus far includes, but is not limited to arteriovenous malformations (AVM), pituitary adenomas, vestibular schwannomas, meningiomas and large metastases.

-After a similar automated pre-planning process, Elements Multiple Brain Mets SRS dose planning enables the delivery of highly conformal single-session treatments for up to ten or more metastases while helping to minimize dose spread to surrounding healthy tissue.
+After a similar automated pre-planning process, Elements Multiple Brain Mets SRS dose planning enables the delivery of highly conformal single-session treatments for multiple metastases while helping to minimize dose spread to surrounding healthy tissue.
 Elements Adaptive Hybrid Surgery (AHS) is dedicated to multi-modality treatment of benign skull base tumors and offers a method for radiosurgery guided neurosurgery.
 The Elements portfolio is completed by Elements Contrast Clearance Analysis, a novel MRI-based methodology for the high resolution depiction of contrast clearance and accumulation, allowing for the differentiation of brain regions with high and low vascular activity.

 In combination with Elements, in-room X-Ray based ExacTrac Positioning and Monitoring system allows for highly accurate position verification and monitoring of patient motion and internal anatomical shifts during treatment.